amousavigourabi/thrift-compiler-jar/README.md

 ```

 In the case you need to invoke the compiler multiple times, you can just run the
-`ThriftCompiler#run(File, String[])` call multiple times, to avoid extracting of the binary.
+`ThriftCompiler#run(File, String[])` call multiple times, to avoid extracting the binary for all
-If you ship your own Thrift executable with your application, you can also depend on that binary using
+executions.
+If you want to use your own Thrift executable with the application, you can also use your
-this call in the following way.
+own binaries using this call in the following way.

 ```java
 File customBinary = ...;